porcelli/mule-dsl/readme.md

 ## Extensive use of generics for type inference

 Although generics in java are erasure based, it's still possible to do impressive things with that.
-When building a nice to use internal DSL, one goal is to drive user's thru the API give to them just the options based on a context.
+When building a nice to use internal DSL, one important goal is to drive user's thru the API givem to them just the right options based on it's context - and generics helps a lot here.

-Using generics it's possible to give user's a set of possible actions based on his previous choices.
-An example of this is when you try to configure an endpoint.
+In this preview version, a good example of this goodies of generics are on endpoint configuration.
 If you're configuring a generic endpoint like this:

-	[...]
 	from(uri("salesforce://login(g1,g2);*query(g3,r1);"))

 Your next options are just a few like define a connector (connectWith method) or define a process request or response (processRequest or processResponse methods).
 But if you're configuring an endpoint using a specific protocol like HTTP, you have more options (all of them just related to http protocol):

-	[...]
 	from(HTTP.INBOUND).listen(host("0.0.0.0").port(8777).path("services/catalog")).using(WS.INBOUND).with(CatalogService.class)

-*This topic helps to enforce the following elements:*
+#### *This topic helps to enforce the following goals:*

 - *Easy to write, read and learn*
 - *Hard to misuse*